Glossary

 Billing term

 The time between the start and end of a billing cycle.
-A one-year subscription paid monthly has twelve billing terms.
+For example, a one-year subscription paid monthly has twelve billing terms.

 BOGO